 How Google supports journalism and the news industry

-Over the past 20 years, we’ve collaborated closely with the news industry and provided billions of dollars to support the creation of quality journalism in the digital age.
+For more than 20 years we’ve collaborated closely with the news industry and provided billions of dollars to support the creation of quality journalism in the digital age.
 Through both our services and our direct funding of news organizations, Google is one of the world’s biggest financial supporters of journalism.

 Our commitment to news